 In the Windy City, you can dive into one of the world’s finest Impressionist collections at the Art Institute of Chicago.
 Works such as Water Lilies by Claude Monet, Young Woman Sewing by Pierre-Auguste Renoir, and Vincent van Gogh’s Self-Portrait will have your head swiveling as you come face to face with masterpieces you’ve seen a hundred times before in books and online.

 Iconic Views — Mom was always your biggest booster.
-Show her she’s tops in your book, too, with a trip to the Empire State Building Observatory.
-Step out and drink in panoramic views of Gotham City, the rivers and Central Park from atop one of New York’s most visited sights.
+Show her she’s tops in your book, too, with a trip to the Empire State Building.
+Step out and drink in panoramic views of Gotham City from atop one of New York’s most visited sights.
 Or, pop over to the Top of the Rock observation deck atop Rockefeller Center.
-If Radiance — a spectacular wall of glass panels, mouth-blown glass, crystal clusters and fiber-optic lighting adorning the lobby — hasn’t already taken Mom’s breath away, the unobstructed views from the outdoor viewing deck most certainly will.
+If “Radiance”—a spectacular wall of glass panels, mouth-blown glass, crystal clusters and fiber-optic lighting adorning the lobby—hasn’t already taken Mom’s breath away, Top of the Rock's unobstructed views from its outdoor viewing deck most certainly will.

 America’s first zoo, the Philadelphia Zoo, also has new additions to its family.
 In early fall, Moja, a female black-and-white colobus monkey, was born.
 Moja, whose name means “number one” in Swahili, was the first of four colobus monkeys recently born at the zoo.
 The others include Mbiili (a male whose name means “number two”), Tatu (a female whose name means “number three”) and Nne (another male, the meaning of whose name you should be able to figure out by now).
 Also born in the fall is Orion, a white-handed gibbon.
 He and his family currently reside in the PECO Primate Reserve, and can be seen on exhibit as a group, happily playing, swinging and jumping with one another.

-All of the attractions listed above can be visited using CityPASS® ticket booklets, which save travelers up to 50 percent off combined admission to the included attractions.
-The booklets, which have a 95 percent customer recommendation rating, also let pass holders skip many main-entrance ticket lines.
+All of the attractions listed above can be visited using CityPASS® ticket booklets, which save travelers up to 50% off combined admission to the included attractions.
+The booklets, which have a 95% customer recommendation rating, also let pass holders skip many main-entrance ticket lines.